 LightStream makes loans of $5000 to $100,000.
 They have a wide variety of loan products and a reputation for fast approval and fund release.
 The minimum credit score is 660.

-Payoff lends up to $40,000.
-Their loans are specifically intended for consolidating credit card debt and are limited to that purpose.
+Happy Money lends up to $40,000.
+Their Payoff Loan is specifically intended for consolidating credit card debt and are limited to that purpose.
 There are no prepayment fees.
 Your credit score will need to be over 640.

-Best Egg lends from $5000-$35,000 to borrowers with credit scores of 600 and above and has consistently good customer reviews.
+Best Egg provides loans from $2000-$35,000 to borrowers with credit scores of 600 and above and has consistently good customer reviews.

 Loan Matching Services